 How Does a Locum Doctor Role Differ from a Permanent Position?

 From covering last-minute healthcare gaps to supporting different departments in times of high demands, locums play an essential role in our health service.
-Locum work also includes more long-term opportunities, such as maternity cover.
+Locum work also includes more long-term opportunities, such as metformin.
 You can choose between short-term placements and long-term positions.

 Locum employment offers far more flexibility in the job than a permanent position would.
 You have the freedom and ability to choose a working pattern to complement your lifestyle, meaning you can fit your work around the demands of your life.

 What are the Requirements of Being a Locum Doctor?

 You will still need to be a fully qualified doctor even to do locum work.
 You must have a full registration with the General Medical Council and be registered as a practitioner or GP.
 This is exactly the same for permanent positions.
 Furthermore, having plenty of credentials and extensive experience is highly likely to work in your favour when applying for locum work.

 With the high level of freedom you can expect from locum employment, you have wider flexibility over your working hours, the locations you wish to work in, the medical services you decide to practise in and the chance to negotiate your salary.

 However, this requires you to be eternally well organised, making sure to stay on top of your schedule and incoming finances.
 If this an area of life you are dubious about excelling in, then doctor recruitment agencies are there to assist you in these processes.
 They’ll also help you out when it comes to moving from one position to the next.
 Nevertheless, with each move you make, you will be required to effectively adapt to the different environments and members of staff.